foxzyt/Sapphire/README.md

 This will execute your script using Sapphire's hybrid interpreter.

 ## Syntax and Examples ##
-Sapphire supports static types and basic operations. **You can see the test scripts included in the latest release of Sapphire (v1.0.5) **
+Sapphire supports static types, complex operations and even making an UI! **You can see the test scripts included in the latest release of Sapphire (v1.0.5)**

 ## How to Contribute ##
 We appreciate your interest in contributing to the Sapphire project!
 Currently, the primary way to contribute is by reporting issues or by make pull requests.